Best mirrorless cameras in 2024: Canon, Nikon, Sony and more

 🔎 Sony A7R V: The Sony A7R V builds on the power of its predecessor with its higher resolution EVF and LCD screen, more stops of image stabilization and a new AI autofocus unit, but the massive 61MP sensor provides too much noise for astrophotography. ★★★★½

-Performance: In our review of the Sony A7R V, we noted how impressed we were with the autofocus.
-It's a huge improvement over the A7R IV — which already had very good autofocus.
-This time around, though, it's incredible.
-Thanks to the use of an AI system, it can recognize human movements, poses and body parts and uses its internal technology to predict how the subject might move.
+Performance: In our Sony A7R V review, we noted how impressed we were with the autofocus on this camera.
+It's a huge improvement on the A7R IV, which already had very good autofocus.
+In this iteration, though, it's incredible.
+It uses an AI system to recognize human movements, poses and body parts and its internal technology can predict how the subject might move.
 It's also excellent at tracking subjects like animals, insects and vehicles.

-However, we've had mixed results when it comes to astrophotography.
+However, we had mixed results when it comes to astrophotography.
 We had to bump the ISO up in order to shoot at the stars, which resulted in a fair bit of noise — not altogether unexpected with a 61MP sensor.
-It's not unusable as an astro camera, and if you've got some image editing software, you can clean images up nicely.
-But it's something to bear in mind as post-processing could take you a lot longer than you're used to.
+It's not unusable as an astro camera, as you can clean images up nicely if you've got image editing software.
+But it's something to bear in mind, as post-processing could take you a lot longer than you're used to.

 The Sony A7R V is certainly an investment, but for the amount of tech you get, we think it's worth every cent and will last for years.
 If you shoot multiple disciplines, we think you'll love this camera.